Dominic Smith Player Props: Nationals vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.1 K/9, the second-best in the league.
+- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff ranks second in the league.

-- The Twins' 3.16 team ERA ranks fourth across all league pitching staffs.
+- The Twins have a 3.15 team ERA that ranks fourth among all league pitching staffs.

-- Twins pitchers combine to surrender 22 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Twins pitchers combine to surrender 23 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- Mahle (1-2 with a 4.11 ERA and 18 strikeouts in 15 1/3 innings pitched) gets the start for the Twins, his fourth of the season.

-- In his last appearance -- out of the bullpen on Thursday -- the righty threw 2/3 innings against the Boston Red Sox while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.